 This shaking can affect any muscle group, but for weightlifters, it is commonly experienced in the leg muscles, including the calves and thighs.
 However, you may experience shaking arms after lifting as well, particularly after you perform bicep curls, shoulder presses and triceps dips.
 You might also notice your hands shake after lifting heavy things.

 Electrolyte and Mineral Balance

 Your muscles rely on mineral balances, including potassium and calcium, to contract and relax.
 When you lift weights, your body uses these minerals and sweating can increase the release of these minerals.
-When you lift weights intensely, your muscles may use these minerals more quickly than normal, which can result in twitching and spasms that lead to muscle shaking.
+When you lift weights intensely, your muscles may use these minerals more quickly than normal, which can result in twitching and spasms that lead to muscle shaking during a workout.

 Preventive techniques for avoiding body shaking after lifting weights can include drinking plenty of water to avoid dehydration, which can lead to muscle cramps or spasms, according to MedlinePlus.
 If you lift weights longer than an hour or lift in hot temperatures, consider drinking an electrolyte-containing beverage, which supplies minerals needed to maintain muscle function.

 Changing up your regular weightlifting routines, such as working your arms one day and your legs the next, can eliminate the muscular overload that causes shaking after lifting weights.

 Read more: Why Are My Arms Shaking Post Workout?